 Information regarding campus safety and security is provided to new students at orientation sessions each semester.
 Additional information is available at the Campus Police Department in PS 212 or at www.hcc.edu/asr.

-Career Services KC 322, (413) 552-2597/2387
+The Center for Career Development Kittredge 322, (413) 552-2322